How to Grow Cranberries

 Cranberries reproduce by underground shoots that develop underground and develop trailing branches above the ground.

-Also, it creates 'runners' – shoots that 'touches' topsoil develop roots and after some time these 'clones' can be replanted elsewhere.
+Also, it creates 'runners' – shoots that come into contact with topsoil develop roots; after some time, these 'clones' can be replanted elsewhere.

-In home garden, it is best to grow them in containers (few plants, for decoration, testing etc.), but in order to grow more than just a few plants, raised beds are recommended.
+In home garden, it is best to grow them in containers (a few plants for decoration, testing, etc.), but in order to grow more than just a few plants, raised beds are recommended.

-First prepare raised bed about 30 cm (1 foot) in height.
-The key to a successful cranberry growth is having soil with low pH, high in organic matter like peat moss.
+First, prepare raised bed about 30 cm (1 foot) in height.
+The key to successful cranberry growth is having soil with low pH and high in organic matter like peat moss.
 Also, add some sand.

 Cranberry plants in containers can be planted throughout the year, but the ideal time for planting is from March to May.

-For cranberries, it is recommended to use fertilizers with acidic reaction.
-It is necessary each year to add mulch in the form of thin layer of peat moss, pine needles, humus or sawdust around each plant.
-Cranberries are one of many berries that require acidic soil, so be sure to have home garden test kit and verify pH of the soil on several positions, just to be sure.
+For cranberries, it is recommended to use fertilizers with an acidic reaction.
+It is necessary each year to add mulch in the form of a thin layer of peat moss, pine needles, humus, or sawdust around each plant.
+Cranberries are one of many berries that require acidic soil, so be sure to have a home garden test kit and verify the pH of the soil in several positions just to be sure.

 Every 4-5 years, sand is added in a thin layer on the soil, without digging it in – soil on the cranberry patch is layered, not mixed :)